andersoc45-source/Caleb-Anderson-Assignment2/README.md

-Using a sample.txt file, this program calculates word statistics of the file and prints it.
-A sample.txt file is needed to run this program.
+Using a sample.txt file, both program calculates word statistics of the file and prints it. text_analyzer.py is a refactored version of unpythonic_analyzer.py.
+A sample.txt file is needed to run both programs program.

 Features: